Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Get-AzStorageAccountNameAvailability.md

 ## SYNTAX

 ```
-Get-AzureRmStorageAccountNameAvailability [-Name] <String> [-DefaultProfile <IAzureContextContainer>]
+Get-AzStorageAccountNameAvailability [-Name] <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmStorageAccountNameAvailability** cmdlet checks whether the name of an Azure Storage account is valid and available to use.
+The **Get-AzStorageAccountNameAvailability** cmdlet checks whether the name of an Azure Storage account is valid and available to use.

 ## EXAMPLES

 ### Example 1: Check availability of a Storage account name
 ```
-PS C:\>Get-AzureRmStorageAccountNameAvailability -Name 'contosostorage03'
+PS C:\>Get-AzStorageAccountNameAvailability -Name 'contosostorage03'
 ```

 This command checks the availability of the name ContosoStorage03.